SpaceHunnies/antistasi/ROADMAP.md

 * Missions and cities are FIA resource faucets, all military activites and economic city support is a resource sink.
 * Russia support should act as an "ambient difficulty" level - 100 is max, 0 is minimum.
 * NATO support should feel like god coming down from the sky to help you - it should usually offer you tactical capability beyond your current level.
+* Changing the map/factions should be easy.
+Antistasi-SH Tanoa should be easy to port, basically just throw down some markers in the editor.

 ## Core systems